CBaquero/delta-enabled-crdts/README.md

 All CRDTs here can be composed in a pair using the std::pair construction.
 Join is defined for pairs and applies independently a join to the first and second components of the pair.
 More formally, pair is the composition by product.

-The example bellow uses the GSets, but any other CRDT type could be composed.
+The example bellow uses the GSets, but any other valid CRDT types could be composed (including other pairs).

 ```cpp
   pair<gset<int>,gset<char>> a,b,c;